I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 You should also consider SEO and virality in the content creation process.

-You’ll do far better by creating something that will naturally attract links than by spamming others with link requests.
+You’ll do far better by creating something that will naturally attract links rather than spam others with link requests.

-Ok, so now it’s time to show you exactly how to pitch journalists easily with a simple, step-by-step method that goes from brainstorming content ideas to pitching the press.
+Ok, so now it’s time to show you exactly how to pitch journalists with a simple, step-by-step method that goes from brainstorming content ideas to pitching the press like a pro.

 - A New Approach